hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

 .. warning::

-   As a rule, Conda packages cannot be used together with software that has been installed as a module.
+   As a general rule, Conda packages cannot be used together with software provided by :ref:`software modules <cluster_modules_general>`.

 Conda distributions
 -------------------